 Best places to stay in Kuta

 - Hotel Lusa is a good budget friendly choice.
 Guests love its large pool and the quiet vibe.
-Click here for the latest rates and here for reviews.

 - Interconnection Kuta is a beautiful hostel with a lush garden and a small pool, private rooms as well as comfortable dorms.
-Click here for the latest rates and here for reviews.

 - Amnaya Resort Kuta is a fabulous hotel that features a pool, a fitness center and a wellness center, as well as a bar.
 Rooms are very spacious, comfortable and stylish.
-Click here for the latest rates and here for reviews.

 Seminyak is like the sophisticated, adult version of Kuta.
 You’ll find all of the nightlife, none of the trash.
 It’s packed with upscale restaurants, beautiful boutiques, beach clubs such as Potato Head (perfect for an evening out and for a sunset drink) and plenty of excellent accommodation options, with luxury hotels and villas but also some options for people who are traveling on a smaller budget.